sunny-aguilar/py-git-course/README.md

 - this tool outputs the average time for a website to respond by sending n request (here n is 500)

 > time <executable file>
+- used to measure the time to execute a file